 Today, the Texas Constitution provides for a county court in each county.
 Generally, "constitutional" county courts have concurrent jurisdiction with justice of the peace courts in civil cases where the amount in controversy exceeds \$200 but does not exceed \$5,000; general jurisdiction over probate cases; and exclusive original jurisdiction over all misdemeanors where punishment for the offense, upon conviction, is by fine exceeding \$500 and/or a jail sentence not to exceed one year.
-County courts generally have appellate jurisdiction (usually by trial de novo) over cases tried original and appellate judgments of the county courts may be appealed to the Courts of Appeals.
+County courts generally have appellate jurisdiction (usually by trial de novo) over cases tried originally in the justice of the peace courts and municipal courts.
+Original and appellate judgments of the county courts may be appealed to the Courts of Appeals

-The Constitution provides that the county judge "shall be well informed in the law of the State ...".
+The Constitution provides that the county judge "shall be well informed in the law of the State...".
 This has been interpreted to mean that neither formal study of the law nor a license to practice law is a necessary qualification to hold office as county judge.
-Currently, of the 254 county judges in the State, approximately 15 percent are licensed to practice law.
+Currently, of the 254 county judges in the State, approximately 13 percent are licensed to practice law

 Under its constitutional authorization to "...establish such other courts as it may deem necessary...[and to] conform the jurisdiction of the district and other inferior courts thereto," the Legislature has created statutory county courts and statutory probate courts, primarily in metropolitan counties, to provide assistance to the single "constitutional" county court.
-The Legislature has authorized a total of 189 of these statutory courts in 74 counties to relieve the county judge of some or all of the judicial duties of office.
-As of September 1, 1994, 185 of these courts were in actual operation.
+The Legislature has authorized a total of 195 of these statutory courts in 76 counties to relieve the county judge of some or all of the judicial duties of office.
+As of September 1, 1996, 191 of these courts were in actual operation in 71 counties.
 (See list which follows.)